 \paragraph{2.
 Deep reinforcement learning}

-The core idea of Neural Acquisition Function (NAF) is to learn a task-specific acquisition function using a neural network.
-Instead of relying on hand-designed heuristics like Expected Improvement or UCB, NAF aims to encode an adaptive search strategy that is tailored to a particular class of optimization tasks.
-A key challenge in learning such an acquisition function is the absence of ground truth labels --- i.e., there is no ``correct'' acquisition value to supervise the training.
+Neural Acquisition Function (NAF) is an approach that allows the optimizer (meta-BO) to learn a task-specific acquisition function using a neural network.
+Instead of relying on a fixed acquisition function like Expected Improvement (EI), NAF aims to learn a search strategy that is tailored to a type of optimization problems which shared similar characteristics.
+A key challenge in learning such an acquisition function is the absence of ground truth labels.
+That is, there is no ``correct'' acquisition value to supervise the training.
 The predictions are inherently uncertain, noisy, and task-dependent.
 To overcome this, NAF is trained using reinforcement learning (RL).
-Specifically, the neural network generates acquisition scores across the design space.
+The neural network generates acquisition function values across the design space.
 The design candidate with the highest score is selected for evaluation.
-The outcome of this evaluation --- i.e., the observed objective function value --- is then converted into a reward signal: promising evaluation results yield positive rewards, while poor results generate negative feedback.
-Over time, the model learns to associate high acquisition values with promising candidates from current status, refining its search policy.
+The outcome of this evaluation (i.e., the observed objective function value) is then converted into a reward signal: promising evaluation results yield positive rewards, while poor results generate negative feedback.
+Over time, the model learns to associate high acquisition values with promising candidates from its current status, refining its search policy.
 Viewed from an RL perspective, meta-BO acts as an RL agent, and the neural acquisition function (NAF) serves as its policy model, determining which action (i.e., which design candidate) the agent should take in each iteration given the GP's status.
 This formulation enables task-level learning, where the acquisition policy improves through repeated interaction with synthetic training tasks.
-Below, we briefly review the concept of RL and the corresponding method for training NAF.